WinterWolfVN/Support-Old-Android-Docs/README.md

 While "planned obsolescence" is common in the tech industry, millions of devices globally still operate on Android 5.0 through 7.1.
 Proper optimization and manual code adjustments allow these devices to remain functional and compatible with modern tools without requiring a complete source code rewrite.

 # Project Milestones
-2026-04-08: Official repository launch and technical documentation release.
+- **2026-04-08**: Official repository launch and technical documentation release.
-2026-04-08: Achieved Top 3 Trending on r/AndroidDev within just 30 minutes of posting
+- **2026-04-08**: Achieved Top 3 Trending on r/AndroidDev within just 30 minutes of posting.
-Proof of Concept: Successfully verified on Oppo F5 (Android 7.1.1 / API 25) running modern Java 17 and NIO-based frameworks.
+- **Proof of Concept**: Successfully verified on Oppo F5 (Android 7.1.1 / API 25) running modern Java 17 and NIO-based frameworks.
-2026-04-09: Surpassed 1,200+ global views and achieved Top 13 Trending Post of the day on r/AndroidDev.
+- **2026-04-09**: Surpassed 1,200+ global views and achieved Top 13 Trending Post of the day on r/AndroidDev.

 # Q: Is this configuration stable?
-A: Yes.
+**A**: Yes.
 It has been tested thoroughly on real hardware (Oppo F5, API 25) with heavy modding tools.

-Community Impact: High engagement from the developer community, proving the ongoing relevance of legacy device optimization.
+- **Community Impact**: High engagement from the developer community, proving the ongoing relevance of legacy device optimization.